-In June, the U.S. Department of Justice launched a team dedicated to prosecuting war crimes in Ukraine, led by Eli M. Rosenbaum ’80.
-Nicknamed “the Nazi hunter,” Rosenbaum spent much of his 40-year career at DOJ pursuing and prosecuting Nazis living in the U.S., racking up 119 court victories, more than all other countries combined.
-Since 2010, he has been director of human rights enforcement strategy and policy in DOJ’s Human Rights and Special Prosecutions section.
+In June 2022, the U.S. Department of Justice launched a team dedicated to prosecuting war crimes in Ukraine, led by Eli M. Rosenbaum ’80.
+Nicknamed “the Nazi hunter,” Rosenbaum spent much of his 40-year career at DOJ pursuing and prosecuting Nazis living in the U.S., racking up 119 court victories, more than the prosecutors in all other countries combined.
+Since 2010, he has been director of human rights enforcement strategy and policy in DOJ’s Human Rights and Special Prosecutions Section.

-Earlier this week, Rosenbaum spoke to students in the Future of Diplomacy Project at Harvard Kennedy School about DOJ’s work with Ukraine and other international agencies.
-In an interview with the Harvard Gazette, he discussed the scope of Russia’s crimes and the difficulties of prosecuting the perpetrators in the middle of a conflict.
+In April, Rosenbaum discussed the scope of Russia’s crimes and the difficulties of prosecuting the perpetrators in the middle of a conflict.
 The interview has been edited for clarity and length.

-Harvard Gazette: Why did Attorney General Merrick Garland establish this team just a few months after the war began and why did you agree to lead it?
+Why did Attorney General Merrick Garland establish this team just a few months after the war began, and why did you agree to lead it?

-While I was at the Law School, I started reading about a scandal that had been exposed in the late ’70s, that there were Nazi war criminals in America.
-In the fall of my second year, I went to Philadelphia for a wedding and on the way back, in a newspaper, I saw a blurb that they had just opened a special unit at the Justice Department to investigate and prosecute, where possible, Nazi cases.
+While I was at the law school, I started reading about a scandal that had been exposed in the late ’70s, that there were Nazi war criminals in America.
+In the fall of my second year, I saw a blurb that they had just opened a special unit at the Justice Department to investigate and prosecute, where possible, Nazi cases.
 I thought, “That’s the summer job for me.”
 I called directory assistance and got the main number for the Justice Department that night, and then I got the number for the person in charge of the unit.
-I called and by the end of the conversation, I had the job.
-I fell in love with the people doing the work and the work was just so fascinating and important to me.
-That’s how I ended up ended up doing this and it’s been really one of the two greatest experiences of my professional life.
+I called, and by the end of the conversation, I had the job.
+I fell in love with the people doing the work, and the work was just so fascinating and important to me.
+That’s how I ended up doing this, and it’s been really one of the two greatest experiences of my professional life.

-Gazette: How does the war in Ukraine compare to other conflicts historically?
+How does the war in Ukraine compare with other conflicts historically?

-One lesson we know from World War II and ensuing conflicts is that eventually, some perpetrators of Russian war crimes will come to the U.S. We don’t want to make the mistake of not being alert as possible and not being ready for these people.
+One lesson we know from World War II and ensuing conflicts is that, eventually, some perpetrators of Russian war crimes will come to the U.S. We don’t want to make the mistake of not being as alert as possible and not being ready for these people.

-Gazette: The International Criminal Court has charged Russia with war crimes and issued arrest warrants for Russian President Vladimir Putin and one of his advisers.
-How does your work intersect with theirs given that the U.S. is not an ICC member?
+The International Criminal Court has charged Russia with war crimes and issued arrest warrants for Russian President Vladimir Putin and one of his advisers.
+How does your work intersect with theirs, given that the U.S. is not an ICC member?